mobiusklein/mzpeak_prototyping/doc/index.md

   "entries": [
     {
-      "context": "spectrum", // This is an array describing a spectrum "prefix": "point", // The root of the structure this array is a part of "path": "point.mz", // The path to the column for this array in the Parquet schema "data_type": "MS:1000523", // The controlled vocabulary term  for the data type of this array "array_type": "MS:1000514", // The controlled vocabulary term for the array itself
+      "context": "spectrum", // This is an array describing a spectrum "path": "point.mz", // The path to the column for this array in the Parquet schema "data_type": "MS:1000523", // The controlled vocabulary term  for the data type of this array "array_type": "MS:1000514", // The controlled vocabulary term for the array itself